servicetitan/Stl.Fusion.Samples/README.md

 ### 1. Tutorial

-The tutorial is interactive &ndash; you can simply [browse it](docs/tutorial/README.md), but to modify and run the C# code presented there, you need [Try .NET](https://github.com/dotnet/try/blob/master/DotNetTryLocal.md) or [Docker](https://www.docker.com/).
+It's interactive &ndash; you can simply [browse it](docs/tutorial/README.md), but to modify and run the C# code presented there, you need [Try .NET](https://github.com/dotnet/try/blob/master/DotNetTryLocal.md) or [Docker](https://www.docker.com/).